sunilsoni/interviewnotes/Java/collection/collection-framework.md

 -------
 - An ArrayList is a re-sizable array, also called a dynamic array.
 It grows its size to accommodate new elements and shrinks the size when the elements are removed.
 - ArrayList internally uses an array to store the elements.
 Just like arrays, It allows you to retrieve the elements by their index.
-- Java ArrayList allows duplicate and null values.
+- ArrayList allows duplicate and null values.
-- Java ArrayList is an ordered collection.
+- ArrayList is an ordered collection.
 It maintains the insertion order of the elements.
 - You cannot create an ArrayList of primitive types like int, char etc. You need to use boxed types like Integer, Character, Boolean etc.
-- Java ArrayList is not synchronized.
+- ArrayList is not synchronized.
 If multiple threads try to modify an ArrayList at the same time, then the final outcome will be non-deterministic.
 You must explicitly synchronize access to an ArrayList if multiple threads are gonna modify it.

 Accessing elements
 -------